MichaelCurrin/coding-blog/coding_blog/learn_to_code.md

 string: Hello. decimal: 123
 ```

-From Python 3.6, you can use the much cleaner [f strings](https://cito.github.io/blog/f-strings/), which implicitly substitutes in values which are in scope, provide the string has a `f` prefix.
+From _Python_ version 3.6, you can use the much cleaner [f strings](https://cito.github.io/blog/f-strings/), which implicitly substitutes in values which are in scope, provide the string has a `f` prefix.
 ```python
 $ python3.6
 >>> greeting = "Hello"